umee-network/umee/docs/design_docs/011-historacle-pricing.md

 1. Iterate over `Historic Prices`, and prune any which are past `Pruning Period`.
 2. Iterate over the current set of exchange rates, and copy them into the state with a key of `{Denom}{Block}` and value of `ExchangeRate`

-> *H* + 2*ER* + 1
+> *PS* + 2*ER* + 1

 Each `Median Period`, we will :

-- For each `Active Exchange Rate`, iterate over the historic prices and sort by ExchangeRate
+- For each `Active Exchange Rate`, iterate over the price stamps and sort by ExchangeRate
 - Find the `Median`, and store it in state
 - Find the `Standard Deviation around the Median`, and store it in state

- Given a standard deviation where we have the median of each denom, find the square of each historic price's distance from the median, sum those values up, and average them:
+ Given a standard deviation where we have the median of each denom, find the square of each price stamp's distance from the median, sum those values up, and average them:

 > *STD* = *ER*(2*H* + 2)